100%

 • Parallel groups run agents concurrently, great for independent tasks like "backend + frontend"

-• Each agent's Custom Notes field lets you add context that's included in that agent's prompt section
+• Each agent's Agent Context field lets you add context that's included in that agent's prompt section

 • Workflows auto-save to localStorage.
 Use Save / Load for named snapshots, or Export JSON to share with teammates